Save the Children is the world’s leading independent organization for children. We work in over120 countries.

 CHILD PROTECTION IN EMERGENCIES

-Save the Children co-leads the Humanitarian Response Forum to ensure that Preparedness and Response Planning includes child protection standards, comprehensive school safety frameworks and school safety guidelines; and that national emergency response strategies and coordination are in place.
+Save the Children co-leads the Child Protection cluster of the Humanitarian Response Forum.
+This ensures that emergency preparedness and response planning includes child protection standards, comprehensive school safety frameworks, school safety guidelines and that national emergency response strategies and coordination plans are in place.
 Save the Children works in partnership with UN agencies, key ministries and other emergency response partners to guarantee the implementation of these plans.
 Our programming approach also ensures inclusion of risk reduction and preparedness planning.

 Cambodia Children’s Trust, Cambodia National Council for Children, Children in Families, First Step Cambodia, Friends International, Gender and Development for Cambodia, Global Alliance for Children, Hagar International, Holt International, International Organisation for Migration, Investment in Children for their Society and Skillful Parenting, M’Lop Tapang, M’Lup Russey, Ministry of Cults and Religion, Ministry of Education, Youth and Sport, Ministry of Information, Ministry of Interior, Ministry of Labour and Vocational Training, Ministry of Social Affairs, Veterans and Youth Rehabilitation, Ministry of Women’s Affairs, Mother’s Heart, NGOCEDAW, Royal University of Phnom Penh, Social Services of Cambodia, UNDP, UNICEF, UNWOMEN, Women Organisation for Modern Economy and Nursing, World Vision.

 Australian Department of Foreign Affairs and Trade through Save the Children Australia, Norwegian Agency for Development Cooperation through Save the Children Norway, United States Agency for International Development (USAID) through Save the Children US.